artbrock/holochain_docs/Holochain-Development-Introduction.md

 1. Use docker to create a runtime instance of your developer image, called a `docker container`

     ```bash
-    $ #spin up a container of myHolochainApp
+    $ #spin up a container of myholochainapp
     $ #  -P give your network access to your app
     $ #  -d run the container like a service (daemonised)
-    $ #  -t use the image with the tag myHolochainApp (remember!)
+    $ #  -t use the image with the tag myholochainapp (remember!)
-    $ docker run -Pd -t myHolochainApp
+    $ docker run -Pd -t myholochainapp
     ```

     > **What do I have?**